 The reed bed sewage system and other sustainable building features are outlined on a separate information sheet.

 The fields around the farm provide food for the cattle.
 Triticale wheat is grown in some fields at Chapmans Hill and Money Lane Farms and the whole plant, from seeds to stalks are chopped up at harvest time.
 You may see straw in large round or cuboid shaped bales stacked around the yard that will be used for bedding.
 The additional rented land now provides the opportunity to grow a wider range of arable crops (oats and barley) for feed and bedding.
 Wheat and barley straw are also bought direct from another farmer’s harvest as bedding for the cattle and pigs.
 This year’s crops were harvested in August & September.

 In autumn and winter, all the dairy cattle are kept indoors in the farmyard.
 All their food needs either to be grown here through the spring or summer, or bought in.
 The majority of their diet is silage (pickled summer grass), which is cut and covered in black plastic sheeting in large silage clamps across the road from the main farm buildings.
-In 2017 4 cuts of silage were taken from the fields.
-The silage is mixed in the ‘Silo King’ mixer wagon and delivered to each section of cattle with brewer’s grains (barley left over from beer making),left over bread, chopped wheat and maize to provide a good source of fibre as well as with some extra minerals.
+The silage is mixed in the ‘EVO Mix 21′ mixer wagon and delivered to each section of cattle with left over bread, chopped wheat to provide a good source of fibre as well as with some extra minerals.

 Any male calves born here are reared for meat (beef) and are usually sold on to other local farmers.
 Their feed has a high protein content, while dairy calves have a very different composition of cake in addition to the essential milk (either from the parlour or as reconstituted milk powder) until they are weaned at nine to ten weeks.